gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: code page 437 (IBM PC)

 *IBM PC (code page 437)*
-  This code page is the normal default for PCs in the U.S. It corresponds to the original IBM PC character set.
+  This code page is the normal default for PCs in the US.
+It corresponds to the original IBM PC character set.
 This set has some, but not all, of the extended Latin-1 letters, but these letters do not have the same encoding as Latin-1.
 In this mode, these letters are allowed in